nsidc/search-solr-tools/README.md

   documents.
 * `rake harvest:delete_all` wipes out the database in your local Solr.

+### RuboCop

-The style checker RuboCop can be run with `rubocop` or `rake guard:rubocop`.
+The style checker [RuboCop](https://github.com/bbatsov/rubocop) can be run with `rubocop` or `rake guard:rubocop`.
 The rake task will also watch for ruby files (.rb, .rake, Gemfile, Guardfile, Rakefile) to be changed, and run RuboCop on the changed files.

 `rake guard` will automatically run the unit tests and RuboCop in one terminal window.

+RuboCop can be configured by modifying `.rubocop.yml`.

 Pushing with failing tests or RuboCop violations will cause the Jenkins build to break.
 Jenkins jobs to build and deply this project are named